 Polish cakes are rather iconic.
 People love to have them as treats or alongside tea.
 The Polish cream papal cake however is one of those legendary cakes that has gained popularity over time.
 This is largely because of Pope John Paul II.
-Did you know that he was the first Pope in the history of the Vatican who wasn’t Italian?

 Apparently, the Polish cream papal cake was associated with him because he mentioned that he ate Polish cream cakes (kremówki) after his final exams in high school.
 With the Pope recommending this traditional dish, kremówki rose to fame instantly.
 Everyone had to just try them when they visited.